FusionAuth/fusionauth-example-node-sso/README.md

 Go to `http://hooli.local:3001/` and login with the previously created user.

-You should see 'Hello <name>'.
+You should see 'Hello Richard'.

-Then go to http://piedpiper.local:3000` and click login.
+Then click on the 'Pied Piper' link to go to http://piedpiper.local:3000`.
 You won't be prompted to sign in again, but will automatically be logged in.